sachinsuthar04/map_location/README.md

 Flutter sdk version 3.3.8

 This project is a starting point for a Flutter application.
+Add Origin and Destination place on MAP and other route and then we check.

 In this project we got location of user and every 3 second we call so contninously in foreground we got data and baseed on that we identify distance.